coderefinery/coderefinery.org/repository.md

 Yes, your collaborators can join your projects but cannot create new projects.
 Ask them to register and then you can add them to your projects or groups as collaborators.
+No need to ask us or inform us in order to add external collaborators.

 ## How about federated access such as Feide or HAKA or Edugain or Kalmar2?